fasyakhuza/MonoZtoLL/optimization/forYuehShun/total_background/README.md

 ```

-# Settings for REsubmitting jobs to HTCondor.
+# II.
+Settings for REsubmitting jobs to HTCondor.

 Once your jobs have finished but you find there are number of jobs that are failed, you can resubmit the jobs by following the instructions below.

-### Changes to be done in executing files for resubmission
+## A. Changes to be done in executing files for resubmission

 Change ```line 6``` of resubmitSplittedFailedJobs.sh to be false ```is_checkFailedJobs="false"```